 Day Two: Inverness to Applecross

-After a lovely cooked breakfast at An Grianan, we picked up our jeep from Focus Vehicle Rental.
-A quick stop off at the Morrison's supermarket near the centre of town allowed us to stock up on essential snacks and drinks for the upcoming few days.
+After a lovely cooked breakfast at An Grianan, we picked up our rental jeep (check out AutoEurope to find the best car deal in Inverness) A quick stop off at the Morrison's supermarket near the centre of town allowed us to stock up on essential snacks and drinks for the upcoming few days.

 We knew the highlight of today's section would be the notorious Bealach na Bà road, however we wanted to start the route with open eyes and to drink in the first few hours of scenery.
 After a couple of arguments with the GPS insisting on sending us on the main road out of Inverness, we hit the sort of winding, single track countryside road which would be a common sight on the route.

 The weather wasn't with us in the early part, with a blanket of mist restricting visibility, but we could already see that some of the landscapes were going to be unforgettable.